yotie/micron/README.md

 ## API

 ### MicronParams
 Vercel provides a [useful list of helpers](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-request-and-response-objects/node-js-helpers) inside of the Request and Response objects passed to the lambda.
-We've enhanced the experience a bit more by including an additional set of helpers and making it accessible via
+We've enhanced the experience a bit more by including an additional set of helpers and making it accessible via the `MicronParams` which is passed on to your functions.

 |property|type|decription|